 So, while you may be getting a slightly easier clean with chemicals, there are countless negative impacts on the environment outside of your home.

 And do they work?

 The great news is, although they may need an extra bit of effort, natural ingredients work amazingly well.
 The National Environmental Trust agrees that you don’t actually need any chemicals to clean.
 Chemicals can make cleaning easier, but they don’t make it better.

 There are homemade cleaning products in your cupboard you could use like vinegar, alcohol, lemon juice and bicarbonate of soda that you can combine with hot water.
 These are all natural disinfectants that work just as well as chemical-laden cleaning products, perhaps with a bit more elbow grease required..

-There are also lots of eco-friendly cleaning brands out there that have figured out how to deliver great cleaning without harsh chemicals and plastic.
+There are also lots of eco friendly house cleaning brands out there that have figured out how to deliver great cleaning without harsh chemicals and plastic.
 Although these products often come at a higher price, they have tangible benefits for the environment and are better for your health.
-The really great news is that most eco-friendly cleaning products are really investing in their formulations to bring them up to par with top-rated conventional brands.
+The really great news is that most eco friendly house cleaning products are really investing in their formulations to bring them up to par with top-rated conventional brands.

 Here are some of our favourite eco-friendly cleaning products that we know work:

 You know a product works when it’s used by cleaning professionals and businesses across the country.
 Delphis Eco cleaning products are powerful and much safer than conventional cleaning sprays seen in homes.
 They’ve pioneered the cleaning space for a number of years now, and for good reason.
 We particularly like their Limescale Remover.